 For Fuchs, more money in commerce than in art

-In an overview of Daniel Fuchs’ life, Adam Kirsch notes that Fuchs’ Brooklyn novels didn’t earn as much money for him as the thirty years that he subsequently spent as a Hollywood screenwriter.
+In an overview of Daniel Fuchs’ life, Adam Kirsch notes that Fuchs’ Brooklyn novels didn’t earn him as much money as the thirty years that he subsequently spent as a Hollywood screenwriter.

-The topic of novelists who turned to screenwriting in those years is also addressed, in a text that I find makes for enjoyable reading, by John Matthews in Chapter 3, “Faulkner and the Culture Industry,” in The Cambridge Guide to William Faulkner (1995).
+The topic of novelists who turned to screenwriting in those years is also addressed by John Matthews in Chapter 3, “Faulkner and the Culture Industry,” in The Cambridge Guide to William Faulkner (1995).

 The essay by John Matthews, which highlight’s William Faulkner’s contributions to the commercial short-story market and to commercial cinema, refers (p.
 65) to Faulkner’s exploration of the resemblance between movie making and the conduct of the First World War: